Similar Deals Today

 However, if you’re looking for an absolute HDR performer and next-gen gaming, you’ll want to look elsewhere.
 The LG OLED55C2PUA is currently a bit more expensive than the Q60C, but it’s better equipped to handle next-gen gaming and offers superior HDR performance.
 Last year’s Hisense U8H is a terrific affordable option that gamers and A/V enthusiasts might appreciate more than the Samsung Q60C.

-Overall, the Samsung Q60C QN55Q60C is a perfectly fine TV for most people, it makes Quantum Dots technology more affordable, but it’s important to understand that despite its mid-range price, it’s still priced at a premium compared to the competition.
+Overall, the Samsung Q60C QN55Q60C is a perfectly fine TV for most people, it makes Quantum Dots technology more affordable, but it’s important to understand that despite its mid-range price, it delivers the best bang for the buck than most competitors out there.
+It’s an excellent choice for anyone looking for a slick, QLED 4K TV that offers lots of features including Samsung Symphony, Object Tracking Sound Lite and a built-in gaming hub.

 Best Prices Today